glass bowl with roasted coffee beans

 • Initial Heating: The beans are heated to around 350°F to 400°F. This stage is all about drying them out and preparing them for the magic to come.

 • First Crack: At around 385°F, the beans reach the “first crack,” a popping sound that indicates the beans are expanding and releasing steam.
-This is where light roast beans are typically pulled from the roaster.
+This is where lighter roasts are typically pulled from the roaster.

-• Cooling: The beans are quickly cooled to halt the roasting process, preserving their bright, acidic flavors and complex aromas.
+• Cooling: The beans are quickly cooled to halt roasting, preserving their bright, acidic flavors and complex aromas.

 Dark Roast Coffee Beans

-• Second Crack: At around 435°F, the beans hit the “second crack,” a more subtle popping sound that indicates the beans are breaking down further, releasing oils and creating a smoky flavor profile.
+• Second Crack: At around 435°F, the beans hit the “second crack,” a more subtle popping sound that indicates the beans are breaking down further, releasing oils and creating a smoky flavor profile characteristic of a French roast or espresso roast.

-• Cooling: Just like with light roast, the beans are quickly cooled, but this time to lock in those intense, bold flavors.
+• Cooling: Like with light roast, the beans are quickly cooled, but this time to lock in those intense, bold flavors.

-So, whether you’re a fan of the bright and zesty or the deep and bold, understanding the roasting process can help you appreciate the nuanced flavors in your cup.
+So, whether you’re a fan of bright and zesty light roast coffee or the deep and smoky flavors of dark roast coffee, understanding the roasting process can help you appreciate the nuanced flavors in your cup.

-When it comes to flavor profiles, the differences are as distinct as night and day.
-Coffee enthusiasts often gravitate towards one or the other based on their unique taste preferences.
+When it comes to flavor profiles, the differences between light and dark roast coffees are as distinct as night and day.
+Coffee enthusiasts often gravitate towards one another based on their unique taste preferences.

 Let's dive into the delightful world of coffee flavors and see what each roast offers.